SRFNStack/spliffy/README.md

 ### Response
 #### static files
 If we encounter a non-js file, we will try to detect it's content-type and return the file verbatim.

+If you add or rename files, restart the server for the changes to take effect

 Any file prefixed with 'index.' (i.e. index.html, index.txt, index.png) will be served as the default file in the directory they are in.

 We will guess the content-type based on this incomplete list of mime types from mozilla.org: https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Complete_list_of_MIME_types

+You can also add custom extension to content-type mappings by setting the staticContentTypes property on the config.

 GET is the only supported request method for static files, all other request methods will result in a 405 Method Not Allowed.

+ETags will be generated on startup and will be recalculated any time the file changes, renames require a restart.
+The cache-control max-age is set to 10min by default for static files.

+You can configure this with the staticCacheControl property of the config.

+If you want to serve a .js file as a static file instead of having it be a route handler, change the prefix to .static.js.

 #### .js files
 The handler can return any kind of data and it will be serialized automatically if there is a known serializer for the specified content-type.